 Enacting the Bayanihan to Recover as One Act

-In view of the continuing national emergency due to the pandemic and the expiration of the “Bayanihan to Heal as One Act” (Republic Act No. 11469) last 25 June 2020, the Philippine President approved the Bayanihan to Recover as One Act (Republic Act No. 11494) which provides for the following fiscal and non fiscal provisions:
+In view of the continuing national emergency due to the COVID-19 pandemic and the expiration of the Bayanihan to Heal as One Act (Republic Act No. 11469) as of 25 June 2020, the Philippine President approved the Bayanihan to Recover as One Act (Republic Act No. 11494), which provides for the following fiscal and non-fiscal provisions:

-- Net operating losses suffered in taxable years 2020 and 2021 shall be carried over for the next five (5) consecutive taxable years.
+- Net operating losses suffered in taxable years 2020 and 2021 shall be carried over for the next five consecutive taxable years.
 Taxable years 2020 and 2021 include corporations with fiscal years ending on or before 30 June 2021 and 30 June 2022, respectively.

 - Repeal of percentage tax imposed on sale, barter, or exchange of shares of stock listed and traded through initial public offering (IPO) tax under Section 127(B) of the Tax Code.
 Given the nature of a repeal, said percentage tax will not be reinstated after 19 December 2020, the expiration date of RA No. 11494.

 - Tax exemption on retirement benefits received by officials and employees of private firms, whether individual or corporate, from 5 June 2020 until 31 December 2020.
-Any re-employment in the same employer within the succeeding 12-month period shall be considered proof of non-retirement which will subject the retirement benefits to tax.
+Any re-employment in the same employer within the succeeding 12-month period shall be considered proof of non-retirement, which will subject the retirement benefits to tax.

-- Income tax exemption on the COVID-19 special risk allowance provided by the national government to both public and private health workers directly catering to or in contact with COVID-19 patients
+- Income tax exemption on the COVID-19 special risk allowance provided by the national government to both public and private health workers directly catering to or in contact with COVID-19 patients.

-- Tax exemption of compensation paid to public and private health workers who have contracted COVID-19 in the line of duty
+- Tax exemption of compensation paid to public and private health workers who have contracted COVID-19 in the line of duty.

 - Income tax exemption on active hazard duty pay received by temporary Human Resources for Health (HRH) serving in the front line during the state of national emergency.

-- Unemployment or involuntary separation assistance of PHP5,000 to PHP8,000 for displaced employees or workers due to COVID-19 including probationary, project, seasonal, contractual and casual employees in certain sectors
+- Unemployment or involuntary separation assistance of PHP 5,000 to PHP 8,000 for displaced employees or workers due to COVID-19, including probationary, project, seasonal, contractual, and casual employees in certain sectors.

-- Monthly COVID-19 special risk allowance for all public and private health workers directly catering to or in contact with COVID-19 patients
+- Monthly COVID-19 special risk allowance for all public and private health workers directly catering to or in contact with COVID-19 patients.

-- Assumption of all medical expenses of public and private health workers exposed to COVID-19 or in case of work-related injury or disease during the state of national emergency
+- Assumption of all medical expenses of public and private health workers exposed to COVID-19 or in case of work-related injury or disease during the state of national emergency.

-- Non-discrimination against persons confirmed, suspected, probable, exposed or recovered of the COVID-19 virus, returning OFWs, health workers, front liners, other service workers or indigent which result in unjust distinction, exclusion, restriction, physical, psychological harm or suffering, intimidation, harassment, damage to property, public ridicule or humiliation, verbal abuse, arbitrary ejectment from dwelling or unlawful deprivation of liberty
+- Non-discrimination against persons confirmed, suspected, probable, exposed, or recovered of the COVID-19 virus, returning OFWs, health workers, front liners, other service workers or indigent which result in unjust distinction, exclusion, restriction, physical, psychological harm or suffering, intimidation, harassment, damage to property, public ridicule or humiliation, verbal abuse, arbitrary ejectment from dwelling, or unlawful deprivation of liberty.